GrottoPress/mel/README.md

 1. **Periodic Tasks:** These are tasks that run regularly at a specified interval.
 They may run forever, or till some specified time in the future.

-1. **Cron Tasks:** These are tasks that run according a specified schedule in *Unix Cron* format.
+1. **Cron Tasks:** These are tasks that run according to a specified schedule in *Unix Cron* format.
 They may run forever, or till some specified time in the future.

 ## Installation